 The big stories are about the promise of good things, foreign and domestic.
-The Washington Post, Los Angeles Times, and New York Times lead with a Mideast peace deal apparently almost in sight.
-USA Today fronts that but leads with hints from top Federal Reserve officials that the Fed is likely to cut interest rates again next month.
+The WP, LAT, and NYT lead with a Mideast peace deal apparently almost in sight.
+USAT fronts that but leads with hints from top Federal Reserve officials that the Fed is likely to cut interest rates again next month.
 The paper quotes the Fed’s vice-chairman and three other Federales to the effect that the central bank is intent on keeping credit loose enough to prevent a slowdown in the U.S. economy.
-The Wall Street Journal flags the Fed scenario in its front-page news box.
+The WSJ flags the Fed scenario in its front-page news box.

 The WP, NYT and LAT report that starting yesterday afternoon, Benjamin Netanyahu and Yasser Arafat entered into intense one-on-one bargaining.
 Everybody writes that the U.S.-backed land-for-peace deal has been basically accepted.
 The papers also say the two parties have arrived at compromises regarding the Palestinian National Covenant (which currently calls for the destruction of Israel), the arrest of suspects wanted in Israel and the release of Palestinians from Israeli jails, but that the issue of whether or not Arafat might declare the territory he administers an independent state still remained a sore point.
 The papers report that the discussions are being conducted under the rule that no agreed-to provisions would be final until an overall agreement is reached.